 Just on the opposite side of the surfing lagoon is Crush ‘n’ Gusher, a water coaster thrill ride weaving among the washed-out remains (so the story goes) of a dilapidated fruit packing plant.
 Three out-of-control wash spillways with torrents of gushing water propel the most daring of raft riders on an extreme gravity defying adventure up and down twisting caverns that lead to the tranquil waters of Hideaway Bay.

-The aquatic world of the Caribbean comes alive in Shark Reef, a 362,000-gallon saltwater pool where snorkelers swim fin-to-fin with exotic marine life including butterfly fish, French angels, tangs, groupers and even bonnethead and leopard sharks.
+The aquatic world of the Caribbean comes alive in Shark Reef, a 362,000-gallon saltwater pool where snorkelers swim fin-to-fin with exotic marine life including butterfly fish, French angels, tangs, groupers and even nurse sharks.
 Other guests have the opportunity to watch snorkelers through the underwater portholes of a wrecked ship in the center of the reef.

-Nearby, Hammerhead Fred’s Dive Shop provides necessary underwater equipment for Shark Reef, including life jackets, masks and snorkels.
+Nearby, Hammerhead Fred’s Dive Shop provides necessary underwater equipment for Shark Reef, including wet suits, masks and snorkels.
 Changing areas, lockers, showers and a picnic area are nearby.